Airmodus/PSM_Inversion_Tool/src/README.md

 # PSM Inversion Tool - Software change log

+### 0.10.0 - 2025.12.11
+- input for CPC time lag in seconds (1 decimal place, round if 1 Hz data)
+- shift concentration when inverting data (raw data is unshifted)
+- use copy of data_df in inversion

 ### 0.9.5 - 2025.12.09
 - keep settings when loading and refreshing files (average number, dilution factor, number of bins)